Akuregian/RaspberryPi-Projects/Raspi-Full_Lamp_Stack/ReadMe.md

 4) Connect Using SSH
-    - run the command in the termincal to enable ssh 'sudo systemctl ssh enable' or if the fails 'sudo systemctl ssh start'
+    - run the command in the termincal to enable ssh 'sudo systemctl ssh enable' or if this fails 'sudo systemctl ssh start'
     - check to ensure ssh is up and running. 'sudo service ssh status'
     - Download Putty to ssh into Raspi by connecting to the Rapi via IP Address [Just Type in IP into Putty and clicked Connect]